stevenmwise/stevenmwise.github.io/_pages/MGBook.md

 Coding the multigrid method is notoriously difficult.
 The current book, which contains several sample codes in the finite element and cell-centered finite difference frameworks, will train the interested reader in the construction of sophisticated, efficient multigrid codes using the simple but powerful MATLAB© programming environment.

-The book provides a basic theory of the multigrid method with sample teaching codes and provides the link between the simple implementation of the basic theory to the research front.
-Sample codes of simple problems and research projects are provided.

 ### Availability

 The electronic version of the book can be found on De Gruyter's [website](https://doi.org/10.1515/9783111354880).
 Please ask your university library to purchase campus-wide access to the electronic version for you and your students.
 Physical copies can be purchased from Amazon.